What are obsessions?

 - counting or tapping

-- mildly superstitious behaviour, like always wearing the same t-shirt to dance class
+- behaving in mildly superstitious ways, like always wearing the same t-shirt to dance class

 - pulling at hair or picking at skin.